telerik/blazor-docs/components/pdfviewer/toolbar.md

 ---
 title: Toolbar
 page_title: PdfViewer - Toolbar
 description: Toolbar of the PDF Viewer for Blazor.
+List of all built-in tools.
+How to use custom PDF Viewer tools.
 slug: pdfviewer-toolbar
 tags: telerik,blazor,pdf,pdfviewer
 published: True